 Whether it’s a wedding, holiday or big event on the horizon shedding a few pounds is generally the top of most women’s ‘to-do’ list along with all the other pampering and prep.
-To get you toward the shape you want to we lift the lid on the best meal plan, tips, tricks and slimming strategies to help shed pounds.
+To get you toward the shape you want to we lift the lid on the best meal plan, tips, tricks and slimming strategies.

 The good news is, it’s not just case of scrimping and skipping meals, if you stick to the tips and follow the menu, you’ll definitely feel the benefit even if your big date is just days away.